EleniSaka/EleniSaka.github.io/_pages/cv.md

 --> Internship at the Department Beyond Centre of EO Research & Satellite Remote Sensing

-During an internship at the Beyond Earth Observation Center of the National Observatory of Athens (June–September 2024), I focused on wildfire mapping, risk assessment, and satellite data analysis using Sentinel-2 imagery, QGIS, and Python.
+During my internship at the Beyond Earth Observation Center of the National Observatory of Athens (June–September 2024), I focused on wildfire mapping, risk assessment, and satellite data analysis using Sentinel-2 imagery, QGIS, and Python.
 I began with manual burned area mapping and statistical extraction, followed by the analysis of fire reports and active fire data from MODIS, VIIRS, and EFFIS.
 I contributed to the evaluation of the FireHub service using SEVIRI data and photointerpretation.
 As part of the Copernicus Emergency Management Service (EMS), I supported EMSN196 (Zambia) through land use change detection and data validation.
 I later worked on EMSN200 (Falakro) and EMSN197 (Azores), contributing to fire delineation, map production, geodatabase creation, and the development of Web Maps, Scenes, and Dashboards.
 In the final stages, I developed Python tools for automating the retrieval of cloud-free imagery and burned area mapping, and created a machine learning dataset to support fire risk forecasting.

 * National Observatory of Athens (23/09/2024 – 30/11/2024 Athens, Greece)